schubergphilis/terraform-aws-mcaf-budget/README.md

 > [!IMPORTANT]
 > Please note a limitation in AWS Budgets in comparison to Cost Explorer: AWS Budgets does not currently fully align with Cost Explorer, lacking support for charge types related to Savings Plans or reservation-applied usage.
 Consequently, the expenditure displayed in AWS Budgets may differ from what you observe in AWS Cost Explorer or your AWS bill.

-As a temporary work-around, you needs to select the following charge types in Cost Explorer after clicking on "View in Cost Explorer" in your AWS Budget:
+As a temporary workaround, you should choose the following charge types in Cost Explorer after clicking "View in Cost Explorer" in your AWS Budget:

 - Usage (should already be selected)
 - Reservation applied usage